Yuki Kimura

-Yuki Kimura (木村 有希, Kimura Yuki), is a Japanese fashion model and tarento.
+Yuki Kimura (木村 有希, Kimura Yuki) is a Japanese fashion model and tarento.
 She is better known by her stage name Yukipoyo (ゆきぽよ).
 She is represented by her agency VIP Models Agency.

-Kimura's father is Japanese, while her mother is a Filipino with some Spanish lineage.
+Biography

+Kimura was born on October 23, 1996, in Kanagawa Prefecture, to a Japanese father and a Filipina mother.
+According to Kimura, her mother is of partial Spanish ancestry.

+Career

 Kimura debuted as a reader model for the fashion magazine, egg in 2012.
 She also thrived on the video platform Vine, with over 60 million total views.
 She was a participant of The Bachelor Japan, aired on Amazon Prime Video in 2017 and The Bachelor Winter Games in 2018.
 By late 2018, Kimura had become active as a television personality, with numerous appearances on various variety programs.